-Opportunistic invitations at Practice A
+Opportunistic invitations at practice A

 Over 122 invitation leaflets were collected by patients and 218 email invitations were sent.
-Nine patients aged 45-50 years who had not received a prior invitation responded, and were largely female (7/9, 78%).
-2/9 (22%) responses were automatically categorised as at population-risk through initial screening answers.
-The remaining 7/9 (78%) responses required full family-history review.
-1/7 (14%) required a referral to genetics due to suspected polyposis syndrome, and 3/7 (43%) required referrals for additional screening due to moderate-risk for breast cancer.
+Nine patients aged 45-50 years who had not received a prior invitation responded, and were largely female (n = 7/9, 78%).
+Of these, 2 responses (22%) were automatically categorised as at population-risk through initial screening answers.
+The remaining n = 7/9 (78%) responses required full family history review: of these, n = 1/7 (14%) required a referral to genetics due to suspected polyposis syndrome; and n = 3/7 (43%) required referrals for additional screening due to moderate-risk for breast cancer.
 Only two of the seven responders who provided ethnicity information identified as White British.
 Figure 3 is a response summary flowchart.

 Seven responses were during a period where opportunistic invitations were concurrent with the second stage of the pilot at Practice A, with responders having potentially been opportunistically invited in addition to batch invitation.
-These responses were included in the Practice A Extended 38-40 years cohort response results unless the responders were older than 40.
+These responses were included in the Practice A Extended 38-40 years cohort response results, unless the responders were older than 40.